bandprotocol/bandpress/docs/whitepaper.md

 ![](/assets/ask-query-price.png)

 The decision to accept the blockchain native currency is primarily to simplify onboarding and integration process, since it is unreasonable to assume that every Ðapp is willing to hold dataset tokens or Band token.
-Under the hood, Band Protocol uses [Uniswap Exchange Protocol](https://uniswap.io/) to instantly convert accepted currency to Band token, which then gets converted to dataset token through [bonding curve](#bonded-token-issuance) on the same transaction.
+In implementation, Band Protocol utilizes decentralized exchange protocols, such as [Uniswap](https://uniswap.io/) to instantly convert accepted currency to Band token, which then gets converted to dataset token through [bonding curve](#bonded-token-issuance) on the same transaction.
 Thus, although Ðapps pay in native currency, token holders still receive their revenue share in dataset token.
 Through the process, more BAND gets locked to bonding curve and the supply of dataset token increases, resulting in price increases for both tokens.

 ![](/assets/uniswap-conversion.png)